If you cancel direct debits for services you don't use any more, you'll have extra cash in your account each month, like a mini bonus.

 Current account: Check if you can earn a reward by moving your current account to another bank.
 Some are currently offering cash payments and cashback for switchers

 Credit card: If you're paying interest on your credit card, switch to a 0% balance transfer card to get a fixed interest free period.

-Broadband, landline and TV: Look at the channels you watch, and your broadband and landline usage, then see if you can get a cheaper package elsewhere.
+Broadband, landline and TV: Look at the channels you watch, and your broadband and landline usage.

 Try haggling if you don't want to switch gas, electricity, broadband or TV providers, and you may get a better deal anyway.